On spherical harmonics possessing octahedral symmetry: Results

 where $S_1, \ldots, S_5$ are the symmetric matrices defined as follows. \begin{Small}

 \end{Small}

 \end{lemma}

-\begin{proof}[Idea of proof] The given implicit form was obtained by the standard technique based on rational parametrization of the unit circle and Gr\"obner basis construction.
-It can be verified by direct calculations. \end{proof}
+\emph{Idea of proof.} The given implicit equations were obtained by the standard technique based on rational parametrization of the unit circle and Gr\"obner basis construction.
+It can be verified by direct calculations.